Item 30: Write more than unit tests

 gives more realistic results:

-test bench_factorial ... bench: 42 ns/iter (+/- 6)
+test blackboxed::bench_factorial ... bench: 16 ns/iter (+/- 3)

 The Godbolt compiler explorer can also help by showing the actual machine code emitted by the compiler, which may make it obvious when the compiler has performed optimizations that would be unrealistic for code running a real scenario.

-Finally, if you are including benchmarks for your Rust code, the Criterion crate may provide an alternative to the standard test::Bencher functionality which is:
+Finally, if you are including benchmarks for your Rust code, the criterion crate may provide an alternative to the standard test::bench::Bencher functionality that is more convenient (it runs with stable Rust) and more fully featured (it has support for statistics and graphs).

 Fuzz Testing

 Fuzz testing is the process of exposing code to randomized inputs in the hope of finding bugs, particularly crashes that result from those inputs.
-Although this can be a useful technique in general, it becomes much more important when your code is exposed to inputs that may be controlled by someone who is deliberately trying to attack the code – so you should run fuzz tests if your code is exposed to potential attackers.
+Although this can be a useful technique in general, it becomes much more important when your code is exposed to inputs that may be controlled by someone who is deliberately trying to attack the code—so you should run fuzz tests if your code is exposed to potential attackers.

-Historically, the majority of defects in C/C++ code that have been exposed by fuzzers have been memory safety problems, typically found by combining fuzz testing with runtime instrumentation (e.g. AddressSanitizer or ThreadSanitizer) of memory access patterns.
+Historically, the majority of defects in C/C++ code that have been exposed by fuzzers have been memory safety problems, typically found by combining fuzz testing with runtime instrumentation (e.g., AddressSanitizer or ThreadSanitizer) of memory access patterns.

 Rust is immune to some (but not all) of these memory safety problems, particularly when there is no unsafe code involved (Item 16).
-However, Rust does not prevent bugs in general, and a code path that triggers a panic! (cf. Item 18) can still result in a denial-of-service (DoS) attack on the codebase as a whole.
+However, Rust does not prevent bugs in general, and a code path that triggers a panic! (see Item 18) can still result in a denial-of-service (DoS) attack on the codebase as a whole.

-The Rust compiler is built on LLVM, and so the cargo-fuzz sub-command exposes libFuzzer functionality for Rust (albeit only for a limited number of platforms).
+The Rust compiler is built on LLVM, and so the cargo-fuzz subcommand exposes libFuzzer functionality for Rust (albeit for only a limited number of platforms).

 #![allow(unused)]